My attempt at stripping and refinishing this mid century modern dresser should have been called:

 Here, you can see that old stain from the previous finishing was cleanly removed with my sander.

-These drawers were awesome because the sides were made with oak!
+These drawers were awesome because the sides were made of oak!
 That’s great quality right there!

 On the inside fronts, I quickly sanded those, too, to make the insides clean.